 We present commendations to organizations and employees contributing to the realization of our corporate vision, judging their achievements from diverse perspectives.

-We hold annual awards programs to recognize organizations and employees, both in and outside Japan, doing exemplary work to achieve the corporate vision.
 From among those awards, organizations are further selected for the "Best Division Award," "Vice President's Award" and "President's Award."

 Human resource development